 Register • Value Direction Description SPC_ADJ LOAD 50000 write Loads the specified set of settings from the EEPROM.
 The default settings are automatically loaded, when the driver is started. read Reads out, what kind of settings have been loaded last.
 SPC_ADJ SAVE 50010 write Stores the current settings to the specified set in the EEPROM. read Reads out, what kind of settings have been saved last.
-ADJ_DEFAULT 0 Default settings s, no user settings available
+ADJ_DEFAULT 0 Default settings, no user settings available

-If you want to make an offset adjustment on all the channels and store the data to the ADJ_USERO set of the EEPROM you can do this the way, the following example shows.
+If you want to make an offset and gain adjustment on all the channels and store the data to the ADJ_DEFAULT set of the EEPROM you can do this the way, the following example shows.

 '''

-SpcSetParam (hDrv, SPC_ADJ_AUTOADJ, ADJ_ALL ); // Activate offset adjustment on all channels SpcSetParam (hDrv, SPC_ADJ_SAVE, ADJ_USERO); // and store values to USERO set in the EEPROM
+SpcSetParam (hDrv, SPC_ADJ_AUTOADJ, ADJ_ALL ); // Activate offset/gain adjustment on all channels SpcSetParam (hDrv, SPC_ADJ_SAVE, ADJ_DEFAULT); // and store values to DEFAULT set in the EEPROM

 '''

-To work with these settings instead with the default ones at for example another day, you need to restore your user settings with the help pf the SPC_ADJ_LOAD register as the following example shows.
+When working with a modified calibration setting instead of the default ones, you may need to restore your calibration settings with the help of the SPC_ADJ_LOAD register as the following example shows.

 '''

-SpcSetParam (hDrv, SPC_ADJ_LOAD, ADJ_USER0); // and load values to USER0 set in the EEPROM
+SpcSetParam (hDrv, SPC_ADJ_LOAD, ADJ_DEFAULT); // and load values to DEFAULT set in the EEPROM

 '''